 musculoskeletal imbalance however as there’s insufficient time for recovery because of repeated movements WRMSD occurs.

-The traumatic injuries of muscle-tendon and nerve resulting from one event because of accidents or falls aren’t considered as WRMSD.
+The traumatic injuries of muscle-tendon and nerve resulting from one event because of accidents or falls aren’t considered as WRMSD, but they are a leading cause of work injury claims.
 Thus an MSK disorder is something related when it’s associated with working equipment, job procedure, and also the environment.

 It also occurs when the potential of a person or worker isn’t meeting the duty demands and a performance gap occurs.
 It is going to occur after weeks, months, or years of job.
 The symptoms may vary from pain, tenderness, numbness to loss of sensation or paralysis.